Dance with Me poster

 The inciting incident occurs at 15 minutes when Rafael reveals his natural dancing ability when he spontaneously dances with an older student, catching Ruby's attention and disrupting the studio's dynamics.
 His raw talent challenges Ruby's technical perfection..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to Rafael agrees to become Ruby's dance partner for the upcoming World Championship competition after her regular partner injures himself.
+This demonstrates the protagonist's commitment to Rafael agrees to become Ruby's dance partner for the upcoming World Championship competition after her regular partner injures himself.
 He chooses to enter the competitive dance world despite knowing nothing about it., moving from reaction to action.

 The Collapse moment at 93 minutes (74% through) represents the emotional nadir.
 Here, John Burnett dies from a heart attack before Rafael can truly reconcile with him as his father.
 Rafael loses his chance to build a relationship with his father and questions why he came to Houston.
-The dream dies with John., demonstrates the protagonist at their lowest point.
+The dream dies with John., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 100 minutes initiates the final act resolution at 79% of the runtime.
 Rafael realizes that John gave him the gift of dance, connection, and a new family.
 Ruby realizes that she must risk her heart to truly dance with passion.
 They decide to compete in the World Championship together, honoring John's memory and their love., demonstrating the transformation achieved throughout the journey.